Saksham-Sirohi/eventyay-docker/README.md

 git clone $FOSSASIA_GITHUB/eventyay-video
 ```

 > **Note:** Forking repositories is optional but recommended if you plan to contribute.
-If you've forked the repositories, you can add your personal clone as a remote **(Only for Development)** :
+If you've forked the repositories, you can add your personal clone as a remote:
 >
 > ```bash
 > # From the for loop, remove any repositories that you haven’t forked for development, and remember to add your GitHub username.